se-edu/learningresources/contents/architecture/RESTArchitecturalStyle.md

 			Manipulation of resources through representations
 		</td>
 		<td>
-			Representation of resource: &quot;a sequence of bytes, plus the representation metadata to describe those bytes&quot;.
-The representation of the resource captures the state of the resource, and is transferred between the architectural components.
-For example, the client requests for a HTML version of &quot;CS3281StudentList&quot; at the start of the semester, the representation of the student list, which includes a string of names and the metadata telling the client that the message is a string of names to be formatted in HTML, will be sent back to the client in the response.
+			<p>Representation of resource: &quot;a sequence of bytes, plus the representation metadata to describe those bytes&quot;.
+The representation of the resource captures the state of the resource, and is transferred between the architectural components. </p>
+			<p>For example, the client requests for a HTML version of &quot;CS3281StudentList&quot; at the start of the semester, the representation of the student list, which includes a string of names and the metadata telling the client that the message is a string of names to be formatted in HTML, will be sent back to the client in the response. </p>
 		</td>
 	</tr>
 	<tr>